 If your child needs a desk in their small bedroom, don’t go overboard when it comes to size.
 A small model, such as this wall-mounted desk, is a space-saver and should give kids enough space to draw, work on a computer and do most of their homework.
 For bigger projects, there’s always the kitchen table.

 Organize your child’s small bedroom with a curved bookshelf, perfect for storing books and toys.
 For a nursery, add small bins to store items such as baby socks, diapers and pajamas.
 “Seems pretty sturdy and is surprisingly large—the curve is smart—doesn’t feel so big and jutting that way,” said one buyer.

 Put the Closet to Work

 When it comes to finding storage space in a kid’s small bedroom, put the closet to work.
-When children are small and don’t have many clothes (and the ones they have a tiny!), move toy storage bins into the closet to save space.
-Depending on the size of the closet, you may be able to add a small reading nook for an older child, or even a small desk to save valuable floor space.
-Here are 15 kids closet organization ideas and products to help you get organized.
+When children are small and don’t have many clothes (and the ones they have are tiny!), move toy storage bins into the closet to save space.
+Depending on the size of your kid’s closet, you may be able to add a small reading nook for an older child, or even a small desk to save valuable floor space.